The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 Privacy Pitfalls of Mental Health Apps

 We looked into this ourselves.
 We created a list of therapy apps that are frequently recommended by medical and health websites, and verified their popularity by checking for high app store download volumes.
-What we found in their 2023 privacy policies was worse than expected, with extensive data collection being just the tip of the cyber iceberg.
+What we found in their latest privacy policies was worse than expected, with extensive data collection being only part of the larger privacy concerns.

 A Concerning Lack of Privacy Protection